boltlabs-inc/zkchannels-spec/tezos/customer-database.md

    |__________________|
 ```

-The closing procedure can begin from many statuses, but in a normal run, we expect it to start from the `Ready` status.
-There are no loops in close; it can only move forward.
+The closing procedure can begin from many statuses, but in a normal run, we expect closing to start from the `Ready` status.
+There are no loops in close; the status progression can only move forward.
 ```
    _______________________________________/-> PendingMutualClose
   |                                                              \